acromarti01/readme-generator-repo/README.md

 ## Installation

-to install dependencies use npm install
+To install dependecies in the terminal use npm install

 ## Usage

-to run the app use node index.js
+To run the application use node.index.js

 ## License